zeduckmaster/vim-glsl/README.md

 # vim-glsl
-some glsl syntax files for vim
+Some glsl useful files for vim.

+This includes:
+- glsl es 1.00 syntax file